 12. Add a link to your bio

 Instagram is one of the least link-friendly social media platforms out there, turning any links added to posts into flat, un-clickable strings of text.
 But there is one place where you can add a clickable link: your profile bio.
-To make the most of this precious real estate, use a link tree (kind of like a mini landing page with a list of links, accessed via your main bio link) or create a custom landing page on your site at yoursite.com/bio.
+To make the most of this precious real estate, use a Linktree link (kind of like a mini landing page with a list of links, accessed via your main bio link) or create a custom landing page on your site at yoursite.com/bio.

 13. Host a contest

 Partner up with a local business and offer your followers a cool prize for commenting, liking, sharing, or tagging friends on your posts.
 Or instead, make the prize a free trial of your personal training.
-You’d be surprised at how many new followers you will get out of this, and you’ll also end up with a bunch of new people that are interested in your training services!
-Check out this great read on growing your leads by using social media contests.
+You’d be surprised at how many new followers you will get out of this, and you’ll also end up with a bunch of new people that are interested in your training services, which means more leads!
+If you follow these best practices, you’ll definitely see some results.

-14. Connect Instagram to your website, Facebook, Twitter, etc.
+14. Connect Instagram to your website, Facebook, Twitter

 If you want more of your audience to follow you on Instagram, you can install a simple widget on your website displaying your Instagram photos.
 Once in a while, you can share your photos through Twitter or Facebook, too.
 This allows your followers on different platforms the ability to find and follow you on Instagram (the more followers the better!).